 In May 2015, our subsidiary DNAG filed a complaint in the United States District Court for the District of Delaware against Ancestry.com DNA LLC ("Ancestry") relating to the manufacture and sale by Ancestry of its oral fluid DNA collection device (the "Ancestry Device").
 Ancestry previously purchased DNAG's patented oral fluid DNA collection devices.
-The complaint alleges that the manufacture and sale by Ancestry Device infringes U.S. Patent No. 8,221,381 B2, which is owned by DNAG.
+The complaint alleges that the manufacture and sale by Ancestry of the Ancestry Device infringes U.S. Patent No. 8,221,381 B2, which is owned by DNAG.
 In addition, the complaint alleges that Ancestry has breached the terms of agreements under which Ancestry previously purchased DNAG products.
 The complaint also includes an action to quiet title to the Ancestry Device and related patent applications.
 DNAG is requesting the court to grant injunctive relief and damages.
 Ancestry has filed counterclaims seeking a declaration of non-infringement, invalidity, and to quiet title to its patent applications.
-The Court set a scheduling conference for May 16, 2016.
+The case is currently in the discovery stage.
+DNAG amended its complaint to add Lanham Act claims against Ancestry, alleging that Ancestry falsely labeled the Ancestry Device as being "Made in the USA."

-On October 20, 2015, Ancestry filed with the United States Patent and Trademark Office ("USPTO") a Petition for Inter Partes Review of some, but not all, claims of U.S. Patent No. 8,221,381 B2.
-On April 8, 2016, the USPTO instituted an inter partes review of some, but not all of the claims raised in Ancestry's petition.
-A final decision from the USPTO is expected by April 8, 2017.
+On October 20, 2015, Ancestry filed with the United States Patent and Trademark Office ("USPTO") a Petition for Inter Partes Review ("IPR") of some, but not all, claims of U.S. Patent No. 8,221,381 B2.
+On April 8, 2016, the USPTO instituted an IPR of some, but not all of the claims raised in Ancestry's petition.
+A final decision from the USPTO is expected in April 2017.
+On June 3, 2016, Ancestry filed a second Petition for IPR of some, but not all, claims of U.S. Patent No. 8,221,381 B2.
+The USPTO has not yet decided whether to institute the second IPR.

 In July 2015, DNAG filed a complaint in the United States District Court for the District of Delaware against Spectrum DNA, Spectrum Solutions L.L.C. and Spectrum Packaging L.L.C. (collectively "Spectrum") relating to the manufacture and sale by Spectrum of an oral fluid DNA collection device (the "Spectrum Device").
 We believe the Spectrum Device is the same as the Ancestry device mentioned above and that Spectrum is the manufacturer of the Ancestry Device for Ancestry.
 The complaint alleges that the manufacture and sale by Spectrum of the Spectrum Device infringes U.S. patent number 8,221,381 B-2, which is owned by DNAG.
 DNAG is requesting the court to grant injunctive relief and damages.
-The case is currently in a jurisdictional discovery stage.
+Spectrum alleges that the Delaware District Court lacks jurisdiction over Spectrum.
+The Court is now considering a fully-briefed motion to dismiss for lack of personal jurisdiction.